Tonga approves arrival of two NZ navy vessels with supplies

 Henare said the number one priority for the Navy ships when they arrive in Tonga would be how water could be supplied.

-The two islands that would be evacuated included 150 residents, Mahuta told reporters.

-On repatriation flights from Tonga, Mahuta said consideration had been given to it but nothing had been confirmed as of yet.
+On repatriation flights from Tonga, Mahuta said consideration had been given to it but nothing had been confirmed yet.

 Three fatalities confirmed

+No further deaths have been reported after the Tongan Government last night confirmed three people had been killed in the disaster.

-British national Angela Glover, 50, was the first fatality reported; while Tongan authorities confirmed a 65-year-old woman from Mango Island and a 49-year-old man from Nomuka Island were also killed.
+British national Angela Glover, 50, was the first fatality reported; as well as a 65-year-old woman from Mango Island and a 49-year-old man from Nomuka Island.

-Aid from New Zealand left on Navy ships yesterday, as aircraft are not yet able to land on the main airport runway because of ash.
+Henare told Newstalk ZB earlier today that aircraft could not yet land on the main airport runway on Tongatapu due to ash.

 It is expected to open some time tomorrow morning - allowing RNZAF aircraft to bring in essential items and for aid to land safely.